20th Century Family: History

 On October 30, 2017, Morrison was transferred from her post as president of 20th Century Fox Animation, the prior Fox Family Films, to be president of a newly created 20th Century Fox division, Fox Family, which as a mandate similar to Fox Family Films.
 During this time, the president of the division also picked up supervision of a Bob's Burgers film and some existing deals with animation producers, including Tonko House.
 With the sale of 21st Century Fox to Disney in March 2019, rights to The Dam Keeper feature animated film returned to Tonko House.

 After the Disney acquisition in 2019, the company was renamed to 20th Century Family in 2020 to avoid confusion with Fox Corporation.
 On March 12, 2020, Morrison was named president, Streaming, Walt Disney Studios Motion Picture Production to oversee live action development and production of Walt Disney Pictures and 20th Century Studios for Disney+.
 Lisa Fragner, who would later become Vice-President of Development at Disney Television Animation, secured the rights to adapt the 2013 book, Better Nate Than Ever, as a feature film to be developed under the division.

-In April 2025, Disney announced that it would not renew its lease with Fox Corporation and that it would vacate the Fox Studio Lot in Century City at the end of 2025.
-As a result, 20th Century Family will relocate to the Walt Disney Studios in Burbank.
+In April 2025, Disney announced that it would not renew its lease with Fox Corporation and that it would leave the Fox Studio Lot business in Century City at the end of 2025.
+As a result, 20th Century Family relocated to the Walt Disney Studios in Burbank.